nbudin/stranger-ways-middleman/music/im-judging-you/im-judging-you-extended-verses/index.md

 Format C:, Red Hat’s free
 I’m judging you

+**On truck drivers** - *by Emily L*<br/>
+When you're driving in your truck and you just don't give a fuck<br/>
+I'm judging you, I'm judging you<br/>
+There are others driving too, though they are smaller than you<br/>
+You're a toad.
+Share the road!<br/>
+I'm judging you

 **On YouTube** - *by Diana Hsu and Nat Budin*<br/>
 When you stay online too late, watching pandas masturbate
 I’m judging you, I’m judging you